 “Here is a place where you will find a beating heart, echos from a soul, an indomitable strength of spirit.
 It often expresses itself in iambic or trochaic rhythms; sometimes pentametric, sometimes tetrametric.
 Here a ballad, there a rondeau redouble or even a free wheeling verse.
-It speaks of diverse perspectives on life; of children and grandchildren; of life, the universe and everything; of politics; of love, loss, war and peace, sustainability and social justice.
+It speaks of diverse life perspectives; of children and grandchildren; of life, the universe and everything; of politics; of love, loss, war and peace, sustainability and social justice.
 There may even be the odd rhyme.
 Eventually, you might be on your way to understanding the writer and the poet a little better.
 It would be nice to think you did”

 Firstly, I would like to apologise that the menu links (Commentaries-Links-Music-Poems-Poets-Stories), which should reveal drop down sub-menus, are not working at present.
 I think this is on account of WordPress altering things and, maybe, trying to persuade me to purchase an upgrade.
 Well, that may be fair do’s, because I’ve had it free for over eight years!
 Eight years!!
 Goodness me.
 Anyway, on with the show …

 It is, on the one hand, perhaps a little sad that it has taken so long for me – sixty-something, very conventional, once regular rugby playing man – to admit that I have some pretty strong feelings and emotions about a whole range of human subjects.
 What we chaps would have, in the days gone by, called ‘girlie’ feelings.
 On the other hand, it has also been a very interesting and personal journey, which I think has revealed a lot of me to myself.
 I realise and accept that there are very few people out there, who will have the slightest interest in me personally.
-In fact, if you do, then it is to be discouraged!
+In fact, if you do, then it is probably to be discouraged!
 However, if nothing else, I do hope there will be some who have an interest in the process I’m going through and the words.
 Yes the words.
 I’ve no doubt there’ll be a lot of you who’re way ahead of me in this, already.
 Whichever it is, I look forward to contining the journey.
 All you need to do is jump on board every now and again, as and when you please.
 Every time you do, feel free to make a comment, even and perhaps especially if it is something like “I don’t understand this!” – a comment my wife often makes after reading one of my poems.

-My calling card once described me as a ‘Family man, Grandfather, Weekend Poet, Occasional Musician, Amateur Photographer and Film-maker, Apple-MAC user, Implementation Manager, Engineer and general all-round good egg’, but please note I’m not particularly impressed by that card; it was penned seven or eight years ago, in a moment of slightly perverse humour; tongue firmly pressed to cheek.
+My calling card once described me as a ‘Family man, Grandfather, Weekend Poet, Occasional Musician, Amateur Photographer and Film-maker, Apple-MAC user, Implementation Manager, Engineer and general all-round good egg’, but please note I’m not particularly impressed by that card; it was penned about ten years ago, in a moment of slightly perverse humour; tongue firmly pressed to cheek.
 Ah well, it’s still in print and I’m not paying for any more until these are used up (in true Yorkshire spirit), which means they’ll probably outlast me!

 Writing poems began for me in 2009, on a specific date – yes, as precise as that!
 This followed the birth of my first grandchild three days before.
 This event inspired the poem “Jessica Tenth of May“.
 The strangest thing about this story is that I felt that I couldn’t admit to writing the poem, not even to my wife, who is my soul-confidante.
 Instead, I waited till the close family were gathered in the presence of her ladyship, who was a mere seven days old, and read the (albeit rather imperfect) poem to them all; don’t know what came over me!
 Anyway, my wife and children were very complimentary, or at least polite.